Little Britain (TV series): Television series

 The first TV series was one of the new programmes in the launch line-up for digital channel BBC Three, the replacement for BBC Choice, which launched in February 2003.
 As a result of its success, the first series was repeated on the more widely available BBC Two.
 Although reactions were mixed, many critics were enthusiastic, and the programme was commissioned for another run.
-Part of the series was filmed in Kent at Herne Bay: Emily Howard the Lady, and the Lou and Andy sketches.
+Part of the series was filmed at Herne Bay in Kent: Emily Howard the Lady, and the Lou and Andy sketches.
 Every episode of the series ended with a failed world record attempt.